 top of page

-Colorado's Updated Retainage Law: What You Need To Know
+Colorado's Updated Retainage Law: What You Need To Know May Lead to Contract Review

-Hey Contractors!
-Have you had your contracts reviewed recently?
 In September 2021, a new law went into effect that limits retainage on private construction contracts to 5%.
 C.R.S. §38-46-101, et. seq.
 Previously, it was a fairly standard practice for contractors and subcontractors to withhold 10% of the price of completed work as retainage.

 The retainage statute applies to: